bhumi098123-cloud/tutor-near-me/README.md

 # tutor-near-me
-I have create this project using basic js and HTMl to search for the nest tutor nearest to me.
+I have create this project using basic js and HTMl to search for the best tutor nearest to me.